TempleEight/temple-docs/TempleEight/docs/reference/templefile-spec.md

 _Blocks_: Project

 Enable authentication for this project, using the method provided.
-See the guide on [authentication](../guide/authentication.md).
+See the [Authentication Guide](../guide/authentication.md).

 Possible values of `auth`: